lmcrean/hoverboard-react/docs/docs/architecture_decisions.md

 # Architecture Decisions

-This document outlines the key architectural decisions made in the Tributary project.
+This document outlines the key architectural decisions made in the Hoverboard project.

 ## Overview